Here are 30 inexpensive & free ways to keep your little ones entertained this summer

 Whatever your reason for saving money, you will be sure to find some activities on this list that your kids will love!

-Planning for free & cheap things to do this summer
+Planning for free things to do with kids this summer

 Some of the things on the list need a bit of preplanning, as they only are available on specific dates or need some advance notice.
-Some of these planning activities are in itself a free or cheap thing that kids can do (double win)!
+Here are some great family fun activities that you should look at planning into your schedule.

 TWO – Kids love a challenge, so this summer bucket list is the perfect thing!
 Almost all of the items on the list are free or cheap, so it fits the bill!
 I love so many of the items on here: star gaze, eat an ice cream sundae, learn a magic trick, and make a fort!